Kennisland/diligentsearch.eu/app/readme-config.md

 ## Apache configuration

-In order to make the project work locally, a specific Apache configuration is needed
+In order to make the project work locally, a specific Apache configuration is needed *You can find a copy of the apache configuration used to develop the project.
+Go to 001-diligentsearch.conf and update it according to your environment.*

 ### Linux and Apache2